 Capability Description Use Case Guidance and Deployment-Specific Guidance Configuration Management Configuration management is the implementation of a formal plan for documenting and managing changes to the environment and monitoring for deviations, preferably automated.
 Agencies should consider how best to integrate cloud deployments into their overall configuration management solution, including potential opportunities for orchestration, change control, and reversion to a known good state.
-As the choice of cloud provider or cloud deployment model can impact the opportunities for integration, agencies may consider the opportunities for integration, agencies may consider the opportunities for integration and deployment process.
+As the choice of cloud provider or cloud deployment model can impact the opportunities for integration, agencies may consider the opportunities for integration early in the procurement process.
 Agencies should consider the use of development and deployment practices, like DevSecOps, that automate and orchestrate the deployment, maintenance, and security of their cloud environments.
 Agencies may consider the use of Infrastructure-as-Code (IaC) deployment models, potentially using cloud-native solutions, to enable the integration of the cloud environment into their development processes.
 Agencies may consider tools and capabilities, like CWPP and CNAPP, that can integrate an understanding of the deployed applications and environments and tailor their security protections accordingly.
-Agencies need to understand how the security of their development and deployment and deployment practices affects their cloud environments to ensure the security of the end-to-end deployment lifecycle.
+Agencies need to understand how the security of their development and deployment practices affects their cloud environments to ensure the security of the end-to-end deployment lifecycle.
 Incident Response Plan and Incident Handling Incident response planning and incident handling is the documentation and implementation of a set of instructions, procedures, or technical capabilities to sense and detect, respond to, and limit consequences of malicious cyberattacks, and to restore the integrity of the network and associated systems.
 Incident response is shared responsibility of the agency and CSP.
 In general, there will be a gradient of incident response capabilities provided, depending on the service offering type (SaaS, PaaS, or IaaS).
 In general, in SaaS, agencies will have less visibility and rely on the CSP for incident handling.
 Agencies should be aware of what incident response capabilities are provided with a service offering, and how they will be notified in the event of a cybersecurity incident that affects the application, or underlying operating system, networks, and hardware.
 Agencies should update any incident response plans as environments and applications are deployed in the cloud.
 Agencies should recognize and understand the differences and challenges associated with incident response and handling in the cloud, including lack of access to physical hardware.
 Cloud environments may have more ephemeral resources than traditional onpremises deployments, and agencies will need to ensure that sufficient telemetry and logging is available to enable accurate reconstruction of incidents that involve ephemeral resources.
 Incident response plans should consider when a cloud environment has an outage.
 Agencies should monitor cloud services for misuse or breach and adapt response plans and activities accordingly.
-Agencies should consider deploying native CSP for its incident response.
-Agencies should evaluate each CSP for its incident response capabilities and integrate this into its incident response.
+Agencies should consider deploying native CSP and third-party tools for incident response.
+Agencies should evaluate each CSP for its incident response capabilities and integrate this into its incident response plan and handling.
+Agency response plan should include how the agency will coordinate and collaborate with CSPs for prompt and effective response.
 SaaS: Agencies should be aware of how they will be notified in the event of a cybersecurity incident that affects the application or underlying operating system, networks, and hardware.
-PaaS/laaS: In a PaaS or laaS environment, agencies have more responsibility for incident handling; however, in the event of an incident, agencies must rely on the CSP for access to physical networks and hardware.
-Inventory Inventory entails developing, documenting, and maintaining a For on-premises computing, inventory involves documenting physical assets.
+PaaS/laaS: In a PaaS or laaS environment, agencies have more responsibility for incident handling; however, in the event of an incident, agencies must rely on the CSP for access to phy Inventory Inventory entails developing, documenting, and maintaining a For on-premises computing, inventory involves documenting physical assets.
 As agencies move to cloud environments, this creates new considerations and opportunities for managing and tracking agency cloud assets.
 Cloud assets include compute resources (e.g., virtual machines, servers, containers,